-The emergency kit is kept in the Medical Room Inhaler Cupboard for use in an emergency only if the child has an acute asthma attack.
-In addition, the emergency salbutamol inhaler should only be used by children, for whom written parental consent for use of the emergency inhaler has been given, who have either been diagnosed with asthma and prescribed an inhaler, or who have been prescribed an inhaler as reliever medication.
-This is only for children already diagnosed as having asthma or who have been prescribed a salbutamol inhaler.
+Beachborough has emergency kits that are kept in the Medical Room Inhaler Cupboard for use in an emergency.
+These kits are also included with first aid kits for away matches, school trips etc. The emergency salbutamol inhaler should only be used by children, for whom written parental consent for use of the emergency inhaler has been given, who have either been diagnosed with asthma and prescribed an inhaler, or who have been prescribed an inhaler as reliever medication.

-Inside the kit there is a log which needs to be completed if the inhaler is used.
-There is a list of all the children prescribed inhalers.
+The kit contains a log (which needs to be completed if the inhaler is used) and a list of all children who the school know have been prescribed inhalers.
 Any child who is given the emergency inhaler must be recorded and the parent informed.